-Member of the Paris and Brussels Bars and founder of TALMA Dispute Resolution.
+Member of the Paris Bar and partner at TALMA Dispute Resolution.

 His practice focuses on white-collar crime and commercial and corporate litigation.
 He also assists his clients in internal investigations and compliance matters.

-Aloïs Blin has developed a cutting-edge expertise in corporate criminal law (fraud, misuse of corporate assets, etc.), in corruption and related offenses (influence peddling, illegal taking of interest, etc.), in tax criminal law (fraud and money laundering), in labor criminal law (harassment, manslaughter and unintentional injuries, safety and environmental offenses), in media law (defamation and insult) as well as in public health.
+Aloïs Blin has developed a cutting-edge expertise in labor criminal law (manslaughter and unintentional injuries, safety and environmental offenses, harassment), in corruption and related offenses (influence peddling, illegal taking of interest, etc.), in financial criminal law (fraud, misuse of corporate assets, money laundering, tax fraud, etc.), in media law (defamation and libel) as well as in public health matters.